TeddiKao/FreeChessWeb/README.md

 ## Environment Variables ##
 This project requires environment variables to run properly

-Use the provided env.example file in the repository for reference
+Use the provided `env.example` file in the root of the repository for reference

+> ⚠️ **Important**: Ensure that your actual `.env` file is placed in the `backend` directory, in the same directory as the `manage.py` file

-Your .env file should be something like this
+Your `.env` file should be something like this

 ```env
 SECRET_KEY = "your-secret-key-here"